 Image and Video Quality

-There are two cameras in the Wisenet-SmartCam A1 system.
+There are two cameras plus one hub in the Wisenet-SmartCam A1 system.

-The second camera is the outdoor camera.
-Each Wisenet system can support up to eight outdoor cameras.
+The final component is the outdoor camera.
+Each Wisenet system can support up to seven outdoor cameras.
 Its specs are similar to Canary Flex and its design resembles Arlo Pro.
 The camera records in 720p at 15 fps with a viewing angle of 110°, which isn't as strong as its FHD indoor companion or even most other outdoor cameras.
-Its strength is that it's primed to work outdoors even during harsh weather conditions and comes equipped with night vision that can see up to 24 feet in the dark.
+Its strength is that it's primed to work outdoors and comes equipped with night vision that can see up to 24 feet in the dark.
 It has an IP rating of 65, making it waterproof and dustproof.
-It's also battery-powered, place it anywhere your WiFi reaches.
+It's also battery-powered, just place it anywhere your WiFi reaches.
 The camera comes with four replaceable CR123 batteries.

 Wisenet-SmartCamA1 to Enhance Home Security

-Based on existing information about the system, Wisenet-SmartCam A1 sounds like a good option, though there's nothing earth-shattering about the technology.
+Wisenet-SmartCam A1 sounds like a good option, though there's nothing earth-shattering about the technology.
 The indoor camera records in FHD, there are smart features such as motion tracking and detection zones, and the system can monitor indoor and outdoor spaces.
-However, there are other indoor/outdoor duos already on the market such as Canary and Canary Flex, the Nest Cam and Nest Cam Outdoors, the Blink Indoor Camera and Blink XT, and the Arlo Wire-Free and Arlo Pro.
-Most of these options are readily available and are already tested.
-So the question is, is it wise to wait for Wisenet-SmartCam A1?
+However, there are other indoor/outdoor duos already on the market such as Canary and Canary Flex, the Nest Cam and Nest Cam Outdoor, the Blink Indoor Camera and Blink XT, and Arlo Wire-Free and Arlo Pro.
+Most of these options have already proven themselves useful, Wisenet-SmartCam A1 has not.